rawjson/api-with-nodejs/README.md

 # Node.js x Express.js Backend APIs Example App

-This is a working example of Node.js and Express.js App to explain the working of a simple backend APIs.
+This is a working example of Node.js and Express.js App to explain the working of simple backend APIs.
 Created to explain how APIs work with express.

 ## ! important